 Through Foal Watch, each pregnant mare is assigned to a group of student volunteers.
 Students learn how to care for the mares during both pregnancy and foaling.
-As the mare approaches her due date, students must monitor their assigned mare daily and report any changes or signs of foaling.
+As the mare approaches her due date, the group monitors their mare and reports any changes or signs of foaling.

 Participating in Foal Watch provides many students with their first opportunity to see a mare give birth.
 Being involved in the life of a foal from the time it takes its first breath is an exciting and rewarding experience.
 Students who wish to participate the Foal Watch program should be prepared for the responsibilities that come with the rewards.
 These responsibilities include: